Data Protection Policy

 27.4 If personal data is being viewed on a computer screen and the computer in question is to be left unattended for any period of time, the user must lock the computer and screen before leaving it.

 The Company requires that the following measures are taken with respect to IT and information security:

-26.4 No software may be installed on any Company-owned computer or device without the prior approval of the Company Director.
+28.4 No new software may be installed on any Company-owned computer or device without the prior approval of the Company Director.